sulu/docs/detail-specification/500-assets/DET-506-ImageFormats.md

  - 150x100 - Preview for Collection)
  - 170x170 - Content Type

-This formats are configured the SuluMediaBundle.
+This formats are configured in the SuluMediaBundle.

 ## Handling Conflicts